1RaY-1/crypto/README.md

 ### More
-It is not a super program, cause it's CLI based, and you need python to be installed to use it, but still, I think it's a cool script.
+It's not a super program, but still, I think it's a cool idea.

-If you have a question about this project, you can ask me in [issue](https://github.com/1RaY-1/crypto/issues).